 - Not sure which trail on the BeltLine you want to tackle first?
 Take a look at the maps and list of parks and trails to locate the most accessible trail near you.

 Know before you go

 Where is the Atlanta BeltLine located?

-The BeltLine is comprised of a 22-mile loop of multi-use trails, modern streetcar, and parks.
+The BeltLine comprises a 22-mile loop of multiuse trails, modern streetcar and parks.
 Check the map for parks, trails and access points.

 Are tours of the BeltLine available?